Awelgorithms/1000-days-of-ml/README.md

 Learning Kiffman's Intro to AI-ML playlist on YouTube - https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YPSwT06y_AEYTqIwbeam3y

+Did some examples on image classifier, object detection - and did the examples piping them via webcam

 ## Day 3
 Tried creating a tic-tac-toe game on python, realised it's difficult as it's more of a UI based game, building the game grid etc was tricky.
 It's possible, but I realized it would have been way easier and friendlier if this was a js game on the browser.
 Didn't make much progress in terms of python code, but it was a good exercise.